This blog may contain affiliate links. Read our disclosure policy for more info.

 Visitors can walk a 1-kilometer trail along the canyon, staring down into a winter wonderland.
 At the end of the trail, there is a huge frozen waterfall.
 Snowshoes may be required to hike the trail depending on the conditions.

 For an even cooler experience, join this Marble Canyon snowshoeing tour from Banff.
 The 4-hour tour includes transport from Banff as well as all your snowshoeing gear.
 Then, it’s off to explore the canyon with an expert guide.

 The downtown area of Banff is very quaint and there are many awesome options for places to eat, drink, and shop.
 Spend some time wandering around town before heading up to the Banff Upper Hot Springs.
-This magical hot spring is run by Parks Canada and costs less than $9 CAD to visit.
+This magical Alberta hot springs is run by Parks Canada and costs $16.50 CAD to visit.

 Afterward, take the gondola up Sulphur Mountain.
 The views from the top are out of this world and have to be seen to be believed (although the photo above should be enough proof to book your gondola ticket!)

-Of course, Banff is a destination all on its own so I highly recommended spending a few nights in a gorgeous hotel there.
+Of course, Banff is a destination all on its own, so I highly recommend spending a few nights in a gorgeous hotel there.
 However, those short on time should at least visit for the day from Lake Louise!